raineorshine/cint/README.md

 	callTillValue(value)

-	// Returns a new function that forwards 'this' as the first parameter to the given function, and thus can be called as instance method (or prototype method ) of the object itself.
+	// Returns a new function that forwards 'this' as the first parameter to the given function, and thus can be called as instance method (or prototype method ) of the object itself. toInstance(f, thisIndex)
-		@param thisIndex	Forwards 'this' at the given parameter index.
-Default: 0. toInstance(f, thisIndex)

 	// Assigns the given list of methods from the host object to the protoObj's prototype after converting them with toInstance.